vitalets/x-editable/README.md

 ````
 vim editable-form.js
 ````
-5.Write some tests for your chnages:
+5.Write some tests for your changes:
 ````
 vim /test/unit/*.js
 ````